IRFM/IMASViz/doc/source/howto/plugin_QTdesigner.rst

    :lines: 59-61
    :linenos:

-Lastly, we define the default layout of our widget and its contents (plot canvas and matplotlib navigation toolbar):
+Lastly, a widget layout and its contents need to be defined (plot canvas and matplotlib navigation toolbar):

 .. note::
-   The **PlotCanvas** class and its routines definition will be done in the later sections.
+   The **PlotCanvas** class definition and the definition of its routines will be done in the following sections.

 .. literalinclude:: ../../../imasviz/VizPlugins/viz_example/exampleWidget.py
    :language: python